Alejogb1/job-board/blog-data/using-a-generate-with-for-loop-in-verilog.md

 ```
 Here you see the `adder_module` that takes a `WIDTH` parameter and adds two numbers of that `WIDTH` then in the `multiple_adders` module we take the `NUM_ADDERS` and the `WIDTH` parameters we also have an input `a`, `b` and `sum` to connect the different instances of adders created by the generate for loop We used  the `+:` bit select to address the different bits of the input/output bus.
 You may notice that I could parameterize the adder module instead of using the bit select.
 That would certainly work but in this example I wanted to demonstrate how to use bit selects inside a generate for loop.

-Okay one more a bit more complicated example because why not lets do a shift register with a variable length using `generate` and `for`.
+ one more a bit more complicated example because why not lets do a shift register with a variable length using `generate` and `for`.
 This time with enable logic because that is always needed.

 ```verilog
 module shift_register #(parameter LENGTH = 8)(